-- 2.1 Under CC.6.3.8 of the Grid Code, Power Park Modules, DC Converters and OTSDUW Plant and Apparatus are required to control the voltage at the Grid Entry Point, User System Entry Point, or Interface Point as applicable.
-In addition the performance requirements of the voltage control system are defined in Appendix 7 of the Grid Code connection conditions. - 2.2 A number of Generators have questioned the definition of continuous voltage control as derogations for some hybrid reactive compensation plant were being considered as a result of Compliance Testing.
-This issue was consequently referred to the Grid Code Review Panel. - 2.3 In response, the Grid Code Review Panel initially expressed the view that all plant connected after 1 of January 2013 should be capable of responding over its full reactive range to two successive events occurring at an interval of 15 seconds or greater.
-In addition the Grid Code Review Panel recommended that a workgroup is convened to investigate these issues further and report its findings back to the Panel. - 2.4 To address these concerns, the workgroup considered a variety of data relating to studies, statistical analysis of weather events, technical solutions and commercial implications.
-The Workgroup's objective was to define an appropriate level of capability to ensure the robustness and integrity of the Transmission System whilst at the same time maintaining technological neutrality and ensuring hybrid STATCOMs and SVCs could be used by developers as a solution to meet any proposed requirements. - 2.5 The two specific issues which came to light during Compliance Testing were in relation to the switching of the shunt devices and were: - (i) the time taken to charge the operating mechanism of the circuit breaker could be significant e.g. the spring recharge time; and that - (ii) after switching a shunt capacitor out of service, there may be a significant delay while the capacitor is discharged before the plant can be switched into service again. - 2.6 Both issues mean that the shunt device is unable to provide voltage control if called upon twice or more in a short time.
+- 2.1 National Grid recommends modification of the Grid Code provisions relating to the continuous voltage control requirements applicable to Power Park Modules.
+The aim of the modifications is to facilitate the deployment of Hybrid STATCOM/SVC solutions without eroding dynamic voltage control available to the System Operator.
+The proposals include revisions to the transient voltage control requirements, the introduction of a repeatability criteria and clarifications to the response expected from switched reactive compensation components during system faults. - 2.2 Under CC.6.3.8 of the Grid Code, Power Park Modules, DC Converters and OTSDUW Plant and Apparatus are required to control the voltage at the Grid Entry Point, User System Entry Point, or Interface Point as applicable.
+In addition the performance requirements of the voltage control system are defined in Appendix 7 of the Grid Code connection conditions. - 2.3 A number of Generators have questioned the definition of continuous voltage control as derogations for some hybrid reactive compensation plant were being considered as a result of Compliance Testing.
+This issue was consequently referred to the Grid Code Review Panel. - 2.4 In response, the Grid Code Review Panel initially expressed the view that all plant connected after 1 of January 2013 should be capable of responding over its full reactive range to two successive events occurring at an interval of 15 seconds or greater.
+In addition the Grid Code Review Panel recommended that a workgroup is convened to investigate these issues further and report its findings back to the Panel. - 2.5 To address these concerns, the workgroup considered a variety of data relating to studies, statistical analysis of weather events, technical solutions and commercial implications.
+The Workgroup's objective was to define an appropriate level of capability to ensure the robustness and integrity of the Transmission System whilst at the same time maintaining technological neutrality and ensuring hybrid STATCOMs and SVCs could be used by developers as a solution to meet any proposed requirements. - 2.6 The two specific issues which came to light during Compliance Testing were in relation to the switching of the shunt devices and were: - (i) the time taken to charge the operating mechanism of the circuit breaker could be significant e.g. the spring recharge time; and that - (ii) after switching a shunt capacitor out of service, there may be a significant delay while the capacitor is discharged before the plant can be switched into service again. - 2.7 Both issues mean that the shunt device is unable to provide voltage control if called upon twice or more in a short time.
 Where this period of unavailability cannot be accommodated by the short term capability of the equipment there is a shortfall in the reactive capability available to contribute to the control of system voltage.
-The time delay before full reactive capability is restored exceeds 10 minutes in some cases. - 2.7 During the meetings, various other technical issues were raised and discussed including communications delays, and short term ratings of equipment. - 2.8 In addition to the above, consideration was also given to the fault ride through capability of the switched reactive elements as compliance testing had also identified cases where switches were opened under low system voltage conditions.
-This was a concern because low voltage depression can be seen over a wide geographic area when a fault is applied and may result in a considerable reduction in reactive power post fault, exacerbating either high or low voltage conditions and increasing the possibility of voltage collapse.
+The time delay before full reactive capability is restored exceeds 10 minutes in some cases. - 2.8 During the meetings, various other technical issues were raised and discussed including communications delays, and short term ratings of equipment. - 2.9 In addition to the above, consideration was also given to the fault ride through capability of the switched reactive elements as compliance testing had also identified cases where switches were opened under low system voltage conditions.
+This was a concern because low voltage depression can be seen over a wide geographic area when a fault is applied and may result in a considerable reduction in reactive power post fault, exacerbating low voltage conditions and increasing the possibility of voltage collapse.